January 18, 2021

 Welcome to the Park!

 I love going for walks in the park.
 Whether I’m flushed with ideas and want to let them percolate in my head, or I’m bone dry and can’t seem to get a single thought to hit me, I find going for a walk always helps.
 Something about keeping moving and watching the world stroll by always seems to get the juices flowing at just the right pace.
-But a walk can’t be just anywhere to have this effect. ...
+But a walk can’t be just anywhere to have this effect.
+Walking the city streets, for example, just doesn’t seem to have the same effect.
+Perhaps it has to do with the noise, or maybe it’s just the commotion of people rushing about trying to “get things done”.
+Either way, I demand my meditative gardens to be slightly removed from the most heavily trafficked paths so that I can (perhaps somewhat selfishly) enjoy their tranquility.
+(For instance, the Rutgers Student Center below might be a bit too active to get any good thinking done.) ...